 “ I don’t want to be dodging dog sh*t everywhere”

-Now, I am sure this can be somewhat embellished at times, but I also have to say, there has been one occasion where we witnessed a traveller leave a small dog alone in a caravan for most of the day.
+Now, I am sure this can be somewhat embellished at times.
+I also have to say, there’s one occasion where we witnessed a traveller leave a small dog alone in a caravan for most of the day.
 Granted it was well vented, but the poor little fella barked from the minute they left till they returned later in the afternoon.
 It certainly did not make for a peaceful relaxing day by the campsite.

-So, what should you do, as a non-pet lover if you happen to land someone beside you who is clearly a pet lover?
+So, what should you do, as a non-pet lover?
+This is if you happen to land someone beside you who is clearly a pet lover?

-First and foremost, be considerate, and accept we are all different and some love their pets and cannot be without them, so the idea is not to abuse them or ostracise them for this.
-If the person beside you is making an effort to keep their pets contained then appreciate this and don’t be rude just because they are a pet owner.
+First and foremost, be considerate.
+Accept we are all different and some love their pets and cannot be without them.
+The idea is not to abuse them or ostracise them for this.
+If the person beside you is making an effort to keep their pets contained then appreciate this.
+Don’t be rude just because they are a pet owner.

 Let someone know

-If a certain behaviour is really bothering you, courteously speak to the owners and ask them politely if they can do something about it.
+If a certain behaviour is really bothering you, courteously speak to the owners.
+Ask them politely if they can do something about it.
 If you do not feel comfortable doing this yourself, speak to the campsite owners or managers to see if they can do it for you.

 Select another Campsite

 If pets really bother you that much, check to see if a site permits them or not before you settle in.
-Perhaps select campgrounds or caravan parks that you know will not permit pets, in that way you can be assured that you not land next to someone who travels with pets.
+Perhaps select campgrounds or caravan parks that you know will not permit pets.
+In that way, you can be assured that you do not land next to someone who travels with pets.

 Filter your selection to suit your requirements